tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 If you want to reset the editing of a Sub-Xsheet level, you can **Resequence** it, by resetting it to the original length and order of its contents.

-You can load a scene previously created with OpenToonz as a level of the current scene.
+You can load a scene previously created with Tahoma as a level of the current scene.
 You can also collapse selected columns/layers to form a new Sub-Xsheet to better manage the scene, for example you can collapse into a Sub-Xsheet all the columns/layers used to define a character, or explode a Sub-Xsheet to automatically bring all of its contents into the Xsheet/Timeline where it is exposed.

 As Sub-Xsheets can be loaded and saved, they can also be used for importing or exporting sections of an Xsheet/Timeline from one scene to another.
 For example, if you create a scene where several levels compose a character (head, body, shadow, etc.), you can save it and import it later in a different scene as a Sub-Xsheet.